REPROSEC/reprosec.github.io/publications.md

 permalink: /publications/
 ---

-Here you find our publications.
+Here, you find all of the publications of the REPROSEC project.

 {% bibliography --query @*[ourwork=yes] %}